realityexpander/Tasky-Backend-v2/README.md

 - MongoDB for data storage
 - S3 for file storage (Images)
 - Tasky Android Application Source: https://github.com/realityexpander/Tasky
+- Demonstrates the use of Koin for dependency injection, Ktor for server-side development, and MongoDB for data storage.
+- All secret keys and credentials are stored in a separate configuration file for security purposes.

 ## Setup:
 - Clone this repository